-Low self-confidence and low self-awareness are two developmental problems of underprivileged children.
+Low self-confidence and low self-awareness are 2 developmental problems of underprivileged children.
 These children are easily influenced by the environment and cause in behavioral deviations.
-The Mustard Seed Mission hosts Challenge Camp for underprivileged children.
-In the camp, we bring children to sink in a good community so that they can learn from good role models.
-They will also know an assumption that even they are not perfect, they still have good things inside of them.
+The Mustard Seed Mission hosts Challenge Camp for underprivileged children in Taiwan.
+During the camp, children are encouraged to self-explore, find out ones own uniqueness and achieve self-affirmation.
+Through tasks solving and teamwork, they learn positive interactions with others as a breakthrough.

 For the underprivileged teens lacking resources and family support, they often have problems with low self-confidence and self-awareness.
 Especially for the teens in transition process (from elementary to junior high or from junior high to senior high), the sense of insecurity is even stronger.
 Their parents are often working in heavy jobs and come home late, so they might be easier to be absorbed by gang groups because they would think it might validate their own existence or earn attentions.